davazp/davazp.github.io/_posts/2014-11-25-modern-library-with-asdf-and-package-system.md

 This style of programming was introduced a few years ago by *fastpath* and *quick-build*.
-But recently, the *de facto* standard Common Lisp build system [ASDF3](http://common-lisp.net/project/asdf/) added support for it the *asdf-package-system* extension.
+But recently, the *de facto* standard Common Lisp build system [ASDF3](http://common-lisp.net/project/asdf/) added support for it with the *asdf-package-system* extension.
 As a consequence, now it is easier than ever to use it.

 So, stay with me for the next minutes and you will learn how to use this new approach in your projects.
 I hope you find it useful.